he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/vehicle/Hillcross Glider.md

 ---
 **Speed** fly 35 feet (wind)
 **Collision** 2d8 (DC 19)
 **Starting Drop** The only way to launch a Hillcross glider is to jump off a steep incline with favorable wind conditions.
-The glider is uncontrolled and falls 60 feet each round until the pilot successfully [[Take Control]].
+The glider is uncontrolled and falls 60 feet each round until the pilot successfully [[DATABASE/action/Take Control|Takes Control]].
 If the glider hits the ground before the pilot Takes Control, the pilot and the glider both take falling damage.